How To Call Congress

 3. Timing is everything

 The most obvious time to conduct a phone campaign is when there is an upcoming vote on the issue.
-Phone campaigns can also be effective if a member of Congress recently had an in-person meeting on the issue or is close to considering a position on the issue.
+Phone campaigns can also be effective if a member of Congress recently had a meeting on the issue or is close to considering a position on the issue.